All Episodes

 Safe route here, maybe later.

-Ken, Portland, Maine, great to have you on the EIB network.
+Great to have you on the EIB network.

 Hello.

-Come was that's not so good.
+Clamuesta is not so good.

-Cardinal O'Connor was in the middle of Mass.
+Cardinal O'Connor was in the middle of mass.

-And when it was all over, Catholic officials uh from Cardinal O'Connor's office made the point that it's not up to the church to modernize or bend and shape to reflect the popular culture concerns of the day, that the church is to stand rock solid in what it believes.
+And when it was all over, Catholic officials from Cardinal O'Connor's office made the point that it's not up to the church to modernize or bend and shape to reflect the popular culture concerns of the day, that the church is to stand rock solid in what it believes.

 And if you want it, fine.